-If you are suffering from balance and gait disorder, then contact Repair Sports Institute in Huntington Beach, CA where our compassionate professionals are ready to help you.
-For more information please call us or schedule an appointment online.
+If you are suffering from balance and gait disorder and facing issues like unsteadiness and difficulty standing and walking, then contact REPAIR SI, Physical Therapy in Huntington Beach, CA where our compassionate professionals are ready to help you.
+We are conveniently located at 7146 Edinger Ave, Huntington Beach, CA 92647.
+For more information, please call us or schedule an appointment online.

 What is an unbalanced gait?